jorgebucaran/superfine/README.md

 Ultradom consists of a two-function API: `ultradom.h` creates a virtual DOM node and `ultradom.render` renders it into a supplied container.
 Ultradom nodes support [HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes), [SVG attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute), [DOM events](https://developer.mozilla.org/en-US/docs/Web/Events), [keys](#keys), [lifecycle events](#lifecycle-events) and [styles](#styles).

 A virtual DOM is a description of what a DOM should look like using a tree of nested JavaScript objects known as virtual nodes.
+It allows us to write our application as if the entire document is rebuilt every time we render a node, while we only update the parts of the DOM that actually changed.

 ```js
 {